 Keep reading to learn more about alarm fatigue in nursing and how to counteract the potential dangers.

-Why is Alarm Fatigue in Nursing a Concern?
+Why is Alarm Fatigue a Concern?

 There are many contributing factors to alarm fatigue in nursing.
 One of the most crucial factors is alarm settings are rarely tailored to patients on an individual basis.
-Another major concern is that poor electrocardiogram electrode practices largely result in false signals and alarms, causing nurses to become further desensitized to them.
-In fact, one study found that 72% to 99% of clinical alarms are false.

 Researchers have also highlighted that not all medical facilities provide proper alarm-response training.
 When nurses don’t know how to properly respond to one or more alarms at the same time, this increases the risk of alarm fatigue.
 Without addressing the issue of alarm fatigue, it can lead to loss of life for one or more patients.